IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 This Code Pattern shows, with an example, how relevancy training can be achieved using APIs.

 # Flow

 <img src="./images/architecture.png" alt="Architecture" />

 1. Client application sends natural language query for each of the queries that needs relevance training.
-2. Watson Discovery return passages for each of the natural language queries made.
+2. Watson Discovery return passages for each of the natural language query made.
 3. The client application saves queries and corresponding passages in a TSV file, on local machine.
-4. User adds weightages to passages and saves the file.
+4. User assings relevancy scores to documents and saves the file.
-5. Client application then uses updated weightages to invoke Discovery relevance training APIs.
+5. Client application invokes APIs to update Discovery collection training using updated relevancy scores.
-6. Client can then query Discovery service to retrieve improved results for queries.
+6. Client queries to get improved results.

 # Pre-requsites